 Meningitis is an infection of the thin lining surrounding the brain and spinal cord.
 Viral cases of meningitis are generally benign and resolve themselves without treatment, while bacterial cases are much more serious.
 Meningococcal bacteria live in the noses or the back of the throats of 10 to 25 percent of people worldwide, and they spread to many more people during an epidemic.

 The infection sets in rapidly with severe headache and high fever, and it can kill within hours.
 Even with timely antibiotics, one in ten people infected will die within two days of the first sign of symptoms.
 One in four survivors is left with permanent hearing loss, mental retardation, seizures, paralysis, or infection requiring amputation of one’s limbs.
 Without antibiotic treatment, up to 80 percent of infected individuals can die.

-In Africa, more than 90 percent of meningitis epidemics are caused by Neisseria meningitidis group A, which mostly attacks infants, children, and young adults.
+In Africa, more than 90 percent of meningitis epidemics have historically been caused by Neisseria meningitidis group A, which mostly attacks infants, children, and young adults.
 The bacteria spread during the dry season from November through June, helped along by overcrowded living conditions and mobile populations traveling for pilgrimages or to reach regional markets.
-The disease taxes health clinics, shuts down commerce, and confines families to their homes to wait out the wave.
+The disease taxed health clinics, shut down commerce, and confined families to their homes to wait out the wave.

 Through the Meningitis Vaccine Project (MVP), PATH and the World Health Organization led the development of a historic meningitis A conjugate vaccine to address the specific cause of epidemic meningitis in the region.